This is the first in a series of posts about using pre-made themes for a WordPress theme modification project.

 Even if a client has a tight budget there are times when it’s just not worth building a site at all!

-Sure as a developer I’m passing on potential income but it’s worth entertaining the idea that a client just isn’t ready for a website.
+Sure as a developer who also does web site design for construction companies, I’m passing on potential income but it’s worth entertaining the idea that a client just isn’t ready for a website.

 Especially if at some point there may be custom integrations, membership only areas (paywalls) or an ecommerce component to the site.